pseudopotential

 end

-# The Karlsruhe basis sets for Au was developed with Stuggart-Cologne pseudopotential.
+# The Karlsruhe basis sets for Au were developed in conjunction with the Stuttgart-Cologne pseudopotential.

 mol